denisecase/basic-hadoop-on-windows/README.md

 - Verify: %M2_HOME%\bin
 - New: %HADOOP_HOME%\bin

-Caution: You may get errors if you have multiple Java options in your path.
-I delete Oracle JDK and use only the most current OpenJDK.
+:confused:  A Path with multiple Java options can cause errors.
+I delete Oracle JDK and keep only the latest OpenJDK.

 ## Windows 2 - Edit Hadoop Files